beta-europe/www.beta-europe.org/contact/index.md

 To contact BETA, please refer to the links provided to the left and pick the relevant channels.
 General inquiries should be directed to the BETA secretary: <contact@beta-europe.org>
+For legal affairs, please contact Savina Alexieva, Head of Legal Affairs, syni@gbg.bg

 ## Become a Member

-To join us, just send an email to <contact@beta-europe.org> stating your interest in becoming a BETA member.
+To join us, just send an email to <contact@beta-europe.org> stating your interest in becoming a BETA member, with Ms. Eszter Varo in copy (e.varo@beta-europe.org) stating your interest in becoming a BETA member.
 Then, all you have to do is filling out the application form we will send you.

 ## Get Engaged